puppetlabs/trapperkeeper/README.md

 allows starting an embedded network REPL (`nREPL`) inside of the running _Trapperkeeper_ process.
 See [Configuring the nREPL service](doc/nrepl-config.md) for more information.

+## Error Handling

+### Errors During `init` or `start`

+If the `init` or `start` function of any service throws a `Throwable`, it will immediately cause Trapperkeeper to shut down.
+If you are using Trapperkeeper's `main` function, this will result in the process terminating with a non-zero exit code.

+If the `init` or `start` function of your service launches a background thread to perform some costly initialization computations (like, say, populating a pool of objects which are expensive to create), it is advisable to wrap that comptuation inside a call to `shutdown-on-error`; however, you should note that `shutdown-on-error` does *not* short-circuit Trapperkeeper's start-up sequence - the app will continue booting.
+The `init` and `start` functions of all services will still be run, and once that has completed, all `stop` functions will be called, and the process will terminate.

+### Services Should Fail Fast

+Trapperkeeper embraces fail-fast behavior.
+With that in mind, we advise writing services that also fail-fast.
+In particular, it is best practice for services to check any needed configuration state and perform initilization logic on Trapperkeeper's main thread, inside `init` or `start` - *not* on a background thead, because `Throwables` on the main thread will propagate out of `init` or `start` and cause the application to shut down - i.e., it will *fail fast*.
+There are different operational semantics for errors thrown on a background thread (see previous section).

 ## Service Interfaces